 Locals urged to use grants to help students

 It’s true.
-The Massachusetts Child provides grants to preK-12 locals to cover the costs of a wide range of items and services, including school supplies, educational field trips, medical supplies, clothing and much more.
-The MTA charity provides grants of up to $750 to locals with 500 or fewer members.
-Locals with more than 500 members are eligible to receive $1.50 per member.
+Beginning in the 2014-2015 school year, the Massachusetts Child will provide grants to preK-12 locals to cover the costs of a wide range of items and services, including school supplies, educational field trips, medical supplies, clothing and much more.
+The MTA charity provides grants of up to $1,000 to locals with 500 or fewer members.
+Locals with more than 500 members are eligible to receive $2 per member.

 “I’m constantly amazed by the generosity of my teaching colleagues, who give so much to their students,” said Christine Mulroney, president of The Massachusetts Child, which was founded in 1996.
 “By taking advantage of a grant from The Mass Child, your local association can help even more students and reimburse educators who open up their wallets for ‘their’ kids.”

-Responding to the economic downturn, Mass Child’s board opted last year to increase the amount available to MTA locals from $500 to $750 per school year for smaller locals and increased the sum available to large locals, from $1 to $1.50 per member.
+In an effort to assist a greater number of students, Mass Child’s board opted to increase the amount available to MTA locals from to $1,000 per school year for smaller locals and increased the sum available to large locals to $2 per member.

 “Please make this the year that your local takes advantage of the funds available through the Mass Child grant program,” Mulroney said.
 “Despite our best efforts, our locals don’t always take advantage of the financial assistance we offer them.”

 Those who receive the grants find them invaluable.